Kingstone CEO Art Ayris with veteran Kingstone artist Danny Bulanadi and his agent Frank Baldervarona

 Ayris and his mother Dr. Beulah “Boots” Ayris.

 At the age of four his father did not know Ayris was walking behind him as he was using a mower and a piece of metal came out penetrating Ayris’s stomach and intestines.
 He was rushed to the hospital for emergency surgery but as he was losing blood the hospital realized it did not have enough blood to save him.
 The local prison brought in prisoners to donate blood so the little boy would live.
 Ayris’s mother remarked she would never look at prisoners the same way again.
-Maybe that is also why Kingstone likes to donate their much-requested products to prisons and juvenile centers.
+Maybe that is also why Kingstone likes to subsidize sales with high discounts to make their products available to prisons and juvenile centers inexpensively.

 But another close call came right behind it.
 The hospital could not get Ayris’s temperature down as it rose to fatal heights.
 The doctors packed the little boy in ice to try to bring down the temperature.
 Even though his lips turned blue the procedure worked and Ayris lived.